wenckerm1lder/Rgstry-roof/README.md

 cincanregistry list --remote -a
 ```

 All commands are supporting JSON output.
 Simply add `--json` or `-j` argument.
-To combine previosly mentioned `-t` flag, we can use following arguments to provide JSON output:
+To combine previously mentioned `-t` flag, we can use following arguments to provide JSON output:

 ```
 cincanregistry list -ljt latest